-(1) These amounts represent the aggregate grant date fair value of stock option awards and RSU awards granted to our named executive officers in 2022, 2021 and 2020, as applicable, computed in accordance with FASB ASC Topic 718.
+- These amounts represent the aggregate grant date fair value of stock option awards and RSU awards granted to our named executive officers in 2022, 2021 and 2020, as applicable, computed in accordance with FASB ASC Topic 718.
 Such aggregate grant date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.
 See Note 13 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 regarding assumptions underlying the valuation of equity awards.
 These amounts reported may not represent the amounts that the named executive officers will actually realize from the awards.
-Whether, and to what extent, value is realized will depend on the named executive officers' continued employment, company performance and stock price changes.

-(2) Amounts represent awards to our named executive officers under our executive bonus plan, which were earned for performance in 2022, 2021 and 2020 and paid in each respective following year.
-See "Annual Performance-Based Cash Incentives" for a description of that program.

-(3) Mr. Albers served as our president and chief executive officer through April 3, 2022 and transitioned into the role of executive chairman for the remainder of 2022.
+Whether, and to what extent, value is realized will depend on the named executive officers' continued employment, company performance and stock price changes. - Amounts represent awards to our named executive officers under our executive bonus plan, which were earned for performance in 2022, 2021 and 2020 and paid in each respective following year.
+See "Annual Performance-Based Cash Incentives" for a description of that program. - Mr. Albers served as our president and chief executive officer through April 3, 2022 and transitioned into the role of executive chairman for the remainder of 2022.
 On April 4, 2022, Ms. Haviland transitioned from chief operating officer to president and chief executive officer.
-Mr. Albers and Ms. Haviland also serve as members of our board of directors but do not receive any additional compensation for such service.

-board of directors but do not receive any additional compensation for such service.
-(4) Exclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company announced the transition of Mr. Albers' role from chief executive officer to executive chairman, the company recorded an accounting modification of Mr. Albers' unvested non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers' responsibilities; (2) in December 2022; the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers responsibilities; (2) in December 2022; the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards when the company and Mr. Albers responsibilities; (2) in December 2022; the company deter hings, that such non-qualified options and RSU awards wellt (i) continue to vest for as long as Mr. Albers continues to provide services to the company as an employee, member of our board of directors or consultant and (ii) with respect to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until twelve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective agreements), if earlier.

-(5) Amount represents the dollar value of matching contributions made under our 401(k) plan.

-(6) Amount represents the reimbursements for expenses incurred in connection with Dr. Namouni's relocation to the Cambridge, MA area after joining us, including \$36,951 related to a tax gross-up, consistent with our relocation assistance practices.
+Mr. Albers and Ms. Haviland also serve as members of our board of directors but do not receive any additional compensation for such service. - Exclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company announced the transition of Mr. Albers' role from chief executive officer to executive chairman, the company recorded an accounting modification of Mr. Albers' unvested non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers' responsibilities; (2) in December 2022, the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards granted to Mr. Albers to provide, among other things, that such non-qualified options and RSU awards will: (i) continue to vest for as long as Mr. Albers continues to provide services to the company as an employee, member of our board of directors or consultant and (ii) with respect to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until twelve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective - Amount represents the dollar value of matching contributions made under our 401(k) plan. - Amount represents the reimbursements for expenses incurred in connection with Dr. Namouni's relocation to the Cambridge, MA area after joining us, including \$36,951 related to a tax gross-up, consistent with our relocation assistance practices.